Invasion of Guadeloupe (1810): Aftermath

 British casualties in the operation numbered 52 killed and 250 wounded, with seven men missing.
 French losses were heavier, in the region of 500–600 casualties throughout the campaign.
-3,500 soldiers were captured with their officers, cannon and the French Imperial Eagle of the 66e Régiment.
+3,500 soldiers were captured with their officers, cannon and the French Imperial Eagle of the 66th Line Infantry Regiment.
 As Napoleon had rescinded the prisoner exchange system previously in place, all of the prisoners would remain in British hands until 1814.
 The captured eagle was sent to Britain, the first French eagle captured during the Napoleonic Wars.
 By 22 February, the nearby Dutch colonies of Sint Maarten, Sint Eustatius and Saba were all persuaded to surrender without a fight by ships sent from Cochrane's fleet.
 The British officers were rewarded for their successes: Beckwith remained in the Caribbean until he retired in 1814 from ill-health, while Cochrane and Hislop were promoted.
 All of the expedition's officers and men were voted the thanks of both Houses of Parliament and ten years later the regiments and ships that participated (or their descendants) were awarded the battle honour Guadaloupe 1810.
 Four decades after the operation, it was among the actions recognised by a clasp attached to the Naval General Service Medal and the Military General Service Medal, awarded upon application to all British participants still living in 1847.

 Guadeloupe was taken over as a British colony for the remainder of the war, only restored to France after Napoleon's abdication in 1814.
 The following year, during the Hundred Days, Guadeloupe's governor Charles-Alexandre Durand Linois declared for the Emperor once more, requiring another British invasion, although of much smaller size and duration, to restore the monarchy.
 The fall of Guadeloupe marked the end of the final French territory in the Caribbean; the entire region was now in the hands of either the British or the Spanish, except the independent state of Haiti.
 The lack of French privateers and warships sparked a boom in trade operations, and the economies of the Caribbean islands experienced a resurgence.
 It also made a significant reduction in French international trade and had a corresponding effect on the French economy.
 Finally, the capture of the last French colony struck a decisive blow to the Atlantic slave trade, which had been made illegal by the British government in 1807 and was actively persecuted by the Royal Navy.
 Without French colonies in the Caribbean, there was no ready market for slaves in the region and the slave trade consequently dried up.